kingzamzon/docs/docs/Support/faq.md

 ### 13. How to construct an accessControlCondition to authorize only a specific wallet address?

-Check out the solution our docs [here](https://developer.litprotocol.com/coreConcepts/accessControl/EVM/basicExamples#a-specific-wallet-address).
+Check out the solution our [docs](https://developer.litprotocol.com/coreConcepts/accessControl/EVM/basicExamples#a-specific-wallet-address).

 ### 14. How to use a time-lock based accessControlCondition?

-Check out the solution our docs [here](https://developer.litprotocol.com/coreConcepts/accessControl/EVM/timelock).
+Check out the solution our [docs](https://developer.litprotocol.com/coreConcepts/accessControl/EVM/timelock).

 <br />